 If you are not close to transitioning to retirement, check out our Guaranteed Retirement Income Guide.

-Use an annuity calculator to get a better idea of the retirement income generated.
+Use an annuity calculator to understand better the retirement income generated.

 It depends on what you invest your money in.
-The rate of return on your 401(k) plan is related to how well the investments do.
-Your 401(k) plan is different from other people’s plans, but the money you save can make returns of 3% to 8%.
+The rate of return on your 401k plan is related to how well the investments do.
+Your 401k plan differs from other people’s plans, but the money you save can make returns of 3% to 8%.
 This happens when you divide your money between stocks, bonds, and cash investments.

 The average monthly Social Security Income check in 2021 is $1,543 per person.
-In the tables below, we’ll use an annuity with a lifetime income rider coupled with SSI to provide you with a better idea of the monthly income you could receive off $400,000 in savings.
-The data will be based on:
+In the tables below, we’ll use an annuity with a lifetime income rider and SSI to better understand the monthly income you could receive off $400,000 in savings.
+The data will be based on the following:

 - Social Security Benefits will be based on couples at $3,086 total.